uclaabs/absHive/README.txt

 !!
 Run hive command line interface by right-click HiveCLI.launch->Run As->HiveCLI

 !!
-You need to reference JDK1.7 library to run HiveCLI.
+USE JDK1.6 for compile and run